alphagov/gsp/adr/ADR012-docker-image-repositories.md

 ## Context

-Artifacts that we build must be published somewhere that a Kubernetes cluster can pull from.
+Artefacts that we build must be published somewhere that a Kubernetes cluster can pull from.
 This can be solved by using an image repository.
 Multiple options exist including: